marcushaddon/marcov-chain/README.md

 # marcov-chain
-A class library from implementing Markov Chains
+A class library for implementing Markov Chains